CypaxNET/VFD-Studio2/docs/NTK.md

 ![Closeup photo from the front of a hifi cassette deck with its glowing display.](./vfd_example2.jpg)

 Most of these displays can only show certain symbols or digits.
 However, there are also graphics-capable VFDs.
-Much less common and much more expensive, but they make very fascinating gadgets for your PC to show pictures, animations or various system information using VFD-Studio.
+Much less common and much more expensive, but they make very fascinating gadgets for your PC to show pictures, animations or various system information using VFD-Studio 2.

 ## What you'll need